dbt-labs/docs.getdbt.com/website/blog/2024-01-09-defer-in-development.md

 \* [Another option](https://docs.getdbt.com/reference/commands/clone) is to run `dbt clone -s +model_f` , which will make clones of your production models into your development schema, making use of zero copy cloning where available.
 Check out this [great dev blog](https://docs.getdbt.com/blog/to-defer-or-to-clone) from Doug and Kshitij on when to use `clone` vs `defer`!

 ** in dbt Core, you also have to tell dbt where to find the production artifacts!
 Otherwise it doesn’t know what to defer to.
-You can either use the `--state path/to/artifact/folder` option, or set a `DBT_STATE_PATH` environment variable.
+You can either use the `--state path/to/artifact/folder` option, or set a `DBT_STATE` environment variable.

 ### Batteries included deferral in dbt Cloud